menu

 Maine is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Maine’s overall crime rate is lower than average for the country.

-Being a small village, Maine does not have a public transit system used by locals to get to and from work.
+Maine is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The overall education level of Maine citizens is substantially higher than the typical US community, as 31.80% of adults in Maine have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Maine citizens is substantially higher than the typical US community, as 31.80% of adults in Maine have at least a bachelor's degree.

 The people who call Maine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maine residents report their race to be White, followed by Asian.
 Important ancestries of people in Maine include German, Polish, Irish, Norwegian, and Czech.